RohitSharmaIT/Weather-ForeCast-App/README.md

 # Weather Forecasting Web-App
-This simple web application provides users with essential weather information such as temperature, wind speed, cloud cover, and humidity.
+This simple web application provides users with essential weather information such as temperature, wind speed, cloudiness, and humidity.
 The project is built using HTML, CSS, and JavaScript, and it leverages the OpenWeather API to fetch real-time weather data.

 ## Demo